Ericameria nauseosa: Ecology

-Along with associated species, like big sage and western wheat grass, rubber rabbitbrush is a significant source of food for browsing wildlife (including game animals and rabbits) on winter ranges.
+Along with associated species, like big sage and western wheat grass, rubber rabbitbrush is only lightly or occasionally used by herbivores during the summer.
+However, it can be heavily used during the winter when other food sources are scarce and on depleted rangelands.
+Some of the species that consume it include mule deer, elk, pronghorns, and black-tailed jackrabbits.
+It is considered poor forage for almost all domestic animals, though sheep are reported to consume significant amounts of it in Utah.
+It is also frequently used as shelter by jackrabbits.
 Dense stands of this species often grow on poorly managed rangelands, in disturbed areas along roadways and on abandoned agricultural property.

 The species often occurs with Chrysothamnus viscidiflorus.

 Cultivation

 Rabbitbrush, Ericameria nauseosa, has gained popularity as an ornamental xeriscaping shrub in areas where water conservation is important.
 It thrives in a wide range of coarse, alkaline soils that are common to desert environments.
 Pruning the shrub back to several inches in early spring, before new growth begins, may help improve the shrub's ornamental value.
+The varieties Ericameria nauseosa var. nauseosa and Ericameria nauseosa var. speciosa are especially valued as they rarely exceed 24 inches and will often only reach a foot in height.
+Gardeners appreciate the enthusiastic late season blooms as well as the foliage.

 Radioactivity

 Specimens growing in Bayo Canyon, near Los Alamos, New Mexico, exhibit a concentration of radioactive strontium-90 300,000 times higher than a normal plant.
-Their roots reach into a closed nuclear waste treatment area, mistaking strontium for calcium due to its similar chemical properties.
+Their roots reach into a closed nuclear waste treatment area, absorbing strontium in place of calcium due to their similar chemical properties.
 According to Joseph Masco, the radioactive shrubs are "indistinguishable from other shrubs without a Geiger counter."